--A young woman struggles to keep her new love and business when her ex steals her life’s savings – and then the killers he is fleeing come after her
+A young woman struggles to ensure her safety when her ex-fiancé steals her life’s savings and disappears

-The main character drives your story so you need to let the reader know who they are and what’s at stake for them.
+The main character drives your story, so you need to let the reader know who they are and what’s at stake for them.
 What is their back story?
-Where did they come from?
+Where are they from?
 Why do people care about this character?

 Your protagonist needs a goal that will influence your entire plot, so make sure it matters!